 - Response to Literature Assignment

-- Response to Literature Questions (Review before coming to class)
+- Response to Literature Questions (Review)

 - RTL Mind-Map

-- RTL Strategies (Review this before coming to class)
+- RTL Strategies (Review)

 - Literature Review Analysis

 - Teacher's Example of RTL

-Article reflections
+Article Reflections

 Reflective assignments may require you to look at various articles within different formats, e.g. HTML, Adobe Reader, Web pages, etc. A goal of this course is to provide individuals with the ability to access and read information directly from the Internet.
 Printing documents from this Website is acceptable.
 However, if at all possible try to read the documents directly from the Internet.